Find the paper you didn’t know to search for.

 Questions, answered

-Discovery & Synthesis are part of the Fellow and Chair plans.
+Searching and following the citation graph are free.
+The AI Synthesizer is part of the Fellow and Chair plans.

 Find everything.
 Miss nothing.